272004/visual-recognition-with-discovery-coreml/README.md

 1. Pull new versions of the visual recognition model with the refresh button in the upper right.

     If you're online, the application queries the Discovery service and displays information about the classification results in the bottom panel.

+**Tip:** The visual recognition classifier status must be `Ready` to use it.
+Check the classifier status in Watson Studio on the Visual Recognition instance overview page.

 ## What to do next